enkidevs/curriculum/mongodb/intro/databases/create-a-database-mongodb.md

 // switched to db digimon
 ```

-**Note:** the names of databases are case sensitive.
+It is important to know that the names of databases are case sensitive.
 This means that if you want to switch from the current database to the `pokemon` one, you shouldn't write `use Pokemon` because that would create a new database instead of switching to your desired one.

 ```javascript
 use Pokemon